Surfactants

 Nextmol has used state-of-the-art methodologies in molecular modeling to predict this adsorption isotherm in silico.
 The approach is based on a well-established Molecular Thermodynamic Theory model that takes as input some parameters calculated from Molecular Dynamics simulations.
 The method has been showcased using organic friction modifiers (OFMs) in a joint project with Repsol Technology Lab.
 Moreover, this novel approach, which combines thermodynamic theory and molecular dynamics, can be applied to study surfactant adsorption in different applications beyond additives in lubricant formulations, such as anti-agglomerants, corrosion inhibitors, anti-foaming agents, emulsifiers, etc.

-Read our paper and case study or contact us for more information.
+For more information, read our paper and case study or contact us.
 You may also be interested in our blog article Lubricant additives: Friction modifiers.